 Through Google Trends, we can deduce the level of online interest in the term ‘virtual reality’ in previous years.

 The graph shows that the interest in the term ‘virtual labs’ reached its highest level in December of 2016.

 According to the Gartner Institute, virtual reality has surpassed the peak of inflated expectations.
 The previous chart indicates that virtual reality technology is approaching the rise of the “enlightenment curve,” or general acceptance, and it will go towards a Plateau of productivity, since the previous curve reflects the path of all or most of the emerging techniques from the launch of the idea to its actual presence in the hands of users.

 The future of virtual reality

-Games and entertainment are the most common uses of virtual reality technology, while there are aspirations that it can be used in more professional areas such as healthcare, architecture, product design, manufacturing, retailing, transportation, logistics, exploration, military, and education.
+Games and entertainment are the most common uses of VR technology, while there are aspirations that it can be used in more professional areas such as healthcare, architecture, product design, manufacturing, retailing, transportation, logistics, exploration, military, and education.

-Virtual labs are one of the most important ways in which virtual reality is used in the field of education.
+Virtual labs are one of the most important ways in which VR is used in the field of E-learning.
 You can know more about virtual lab technology and its advantages in the field of education by clicking here.